-As recommended by the Slave-Free Alliance, we have produced a Modern Slavery Strategy document which will be launched in Q3 2023.
-This has been reviewed by the Slave-Free Alliance and sets out the people responsible, their roles and the initiatives we are taking to mitigate against the modern slavery risk in our supply chain and with our colleagues.
+As recommended by the Slave-Free Alliance, we implemented a company wide Modern Slavery Strategy.
+This strategy sets out the people responsible, their roles and the initiatives we are taking to mitigate against the modern slavery risk in our supply chain and with our colleagues.
 The strategy documents how we deliver against our legal and moral obligations with respect to modern slavery, by having a cross-functional team responsible for managing the risk while providing guidance, developing action plans and reporting progress.

-The Modern Slavery Strategy is currently in our internal approval process and will be signed off by the ESG Committee, which sits at Board level.
+The Modern Slavery Strategy was approved by the ESG Committee, which sits at Board level.